Electric Car Lease Deals

 As electric cars continue to innovate there will be fewer government incentives to buy them.
 The flip-side is the cost of electric cars will go down considerably as battery and technology costs are driven downward by demand.
 Electric car lease deals will only get better.

-Of the five electric cars, the Soul still wins with an 0.68% Lease Value Ration.
+Of the five electric cars, the Soul still wins with an 0.63% Lease Value Ration.
 The 2017 Chevy Volt, however, is next up with an improved lease over the 2017 model, at 0.71%.
 Remember, these electric cars have extremely high MSRP’s which greatly affect the lease value.
 In lieu of the huge government rebates, 1.00% is still less than average for an electric car.
 Only the Kia Soul EV at 0.68% represents what an electric car lease can truly be.
 Of course, you do have to figure into the net cost your gas savings too!